-William (Will) Bortles has been reconstructing accidents for over 10 years.
+William (Will) Bortles has been reconstructing accidents since 2005.
 Mr. Bortles has a degree in Mechanical Engineering from the University of Colorado at Boulder.
 In addition to Mr. Bortles’ education as an engineer, he has received extensive training specific to the field of accident reconstruction.
 Will has undergone training from a number of credible organizations including: Northwestern University – Center for Public Safety, Society of Automotive Engineers, Commercial Vehicle Safety Alliance and the Crash Data Group.
 Mr. Bortles is fully accredited as an accident reconstructionist by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR).
 He is a member of the Society of Automotive Engineers (SAE) where he has published peer-reviewed studies pertaining to accident reconstruction and event data recorders.
 Will also serves a peer-reviewer for pending SAE publications and is an active member for SAE’s Data Collection and Archiving Standards Committee.
 Will is a member of the National Association of Professional Accident Reconstruction Specialists (NAPARS) and the Southwestern Association of Technical Accident Investigators (SATAI).